Clayn/yagol/README.md

     field.setCell(x,y,true);
 Now the cell at the position (x,y) is alive.
 Of course we need some more alive cells but you know how to make this happen.

-Finally, when we have
+Finally, when we have created our field and made some cells live we want to let them do their daily work.

+    field.tick();

+Now one generation passe
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE5OTA1NTg3MV19
+eyJoaXN0b3J5IjpbMTkzMjkwNDAyMF19
 -->